Friends of the Library

 Joining the Friends

-The Friends group is an all-volunteer organization.
+Founded in July 1970, the Friends group is an all-volunteer, not-for-profit organization, classified as a 501(c)(3).
 Friends raise funds to benefit the library through book sales and memberships.
 If you would like to become a member of the Friends of the Library, print off the membership form, complete and mail it to: Friends of the Boise Public Library, 715 S. Capitol Blvd., Boise, ID 83702.

 Members of the Friends and other volunteers staff the Friends bookstore at the Main Library, process books for sales, staff the annual spring and fall book sales, and help with other activities as needed.
 Call 384-4198 to learn more, or complete the Friends volunteer application form and return it to: Friends of the Boise Public Library, 715 S. Capitol Blvd., Boise, ID 83702 .